-We are preparing automatic live terminal screen modernization engine which will work out of the box, easy to learn, light, extremly fast yet very powerful.
+We are preparing an automatic live terminal screen modernization engine which will work out of the box, easy to learn, light, extremely fast yet very powerful.

-Full responsivnes is CSS styling approach which will automatically adjust UI to the screen size.
-Many other products offering modernization use fixed positioning which for web and especially mobile environment might not be the best aproach.
+Full responsiveness is a CSS styling approach which will automatically adjust UI to the screen size.
+Many other products offering modernization use fixed positioning which for web and especially mobile environment might not be the best approach.

 But we do not stop here.
 Following features and custom HTML tags brings even more power to create multi-size and multi device templates.
 Let's review them....

-Every GS-* element suport environment attribute for element to decide when to render it self.
-Imagine wide html table for standard desktop and card oriented design for mobile.
-Both designs on a single page where every tag is rended under different conditions.
+Every GS-* element support environment attribute for the element to decide when to render itself.
+Imagine wide HTML tables for standard desktop and card oriented design for mobile.
+Both designs on a single page where every tag is rendered under different conditions.

 <!-- Show full table on desktop devices only --> <gs-subfile env="desktop"></gs-subfile> <!-- Show every row as data card on mobile devices only--> <gs-autorow env="mobile" template="#tpl-subfile-card"></gs-autorow>

-Every GS-* element support orientation attribute for element to decide if it's content will be rendered or not.
-For an example, when user rotates screen from portrait to landscape, one design will hide, alternate design will show up presenting the same data differently.
+Every GS-* element support orientation attribute for the element to decide if its content will be rendered or not.
+For an example, when a user rotates screen from portrait to landscape, one design will hide, an alternate design will show up presenting the same data differently.

 <!-- Show on desktop and mobile in landscape mode--> <gs-subfile orientation="landscape"></gs-subfile> <!-- Show on mobile only in portrait mode--> <gs-autorow env="mobile" orientation="portrait" template="#tpl-subfile-card"></gs-autorow>

-Target tag is simple yet very powerfull element which will decide not only when to render it's content on the page but also where to inject rendered template.
+Target tag is a simple yet very powerful element which will decide not only when to render its content on the page but also where to inject the rendered template.

 This is very interesting as we can create reusable segments which can be rendered at different places within template based on device type.